hashicorp/terraform/website/source/docs/providers/cloudstack/r/ipaddress.html.markdown

 The following attributes are exported:

-* `id` - The ID of the aquired and accociated IP address.
+* `id` - The ID of the acquired and associated IP address.
-* `ipaddress` - The IP address that was aquired and accociated.
+* `ipaddress` - The IP address that was acquired and associated.